Sallie Mae student loans review

 - Career-training student loans.
 Pay for professional or technical training that doesn’t necessarily result in a degree.

 - Graduate and MBA student loans.
-Get a loan to pursue a master’s, doctorate or law degree with terms as long as 15 years and variable APRs starting at 4.5%.
+Get a loan to pursue a master’s or doctorate degree with terms as long as 15 years and variable APRs of 2.12% to 11.64% with autopay discount.
+Typical repayment examples can be found on the provider’s site.

 - Health profession graduate loans.
 Find options customized for nursing, pharmacy and graduate medical degrees.

 - Dental and medical school loans.
 Fund your dental degree or other medical studies.

 - Medical and dental residency student loans.
 Pay for the fees that come with your residency — like exams, travel and moving costs.